 I need you to see the widow.
 I love this woman.
 I love this woman because she is all of us.
 She is surrounded by the wealth we are sometimes unable to bring and yet, she still showed up.
 She showed up with her coins, walked her solitary self right up to the treasury, and dropped them in.
 She is aware of her poverty and she showed up anyway.
 She is beautiful and brave.
 Be her.

 Plink.
 Plink.
 Even if it’s all you’ve got.

 The other person I need you to see is Jesus.
 Jesus sees the crowd too.
 He sees the same crowd you see.
 The crowd all around you who, on those hard days, seems to be giving so much more, doing so much more, being so much more than you.
 And He doesn’t care.
 He doesn’t care that you don’t have much to give that day.
 He doesn’t care about everyone else’s wealth.
 He only cares about you showing up.
 In fact, He celebrates you showing up.
 He brags about you.
 “Look at her,” He says, “look at her giving everything she can.”

 So, thank you.
-I know it may come from many other people in your life today but I wanted it to come from me too.
+In the coming days, I know it may come from many other people, but I wanted it to come from me too.
 Thank you for showing up.
 On the days when it is easy.
 On the days when it is hard.
 On the days when rubbing those two coins together in your pocket is the only sound of hope you have, thank you for showing up and dropping them in.
 He is so pleased with what you bring.
 Hear Him bragging on you today.

 Sometimes the bravest and most important thing you can do is just show up. ~ Brene Brown